micromata/Baumeister/README.md

 The following isn’t needed after setting up the project because `bower install` is called with `npm install`.
 See [Setting up the project](#setup).

-But it’s good to know that you always can always install the dependencies needed for your theme by entering the following in the terminal:
+But it’s good to know that you always can install the dependencies needed for your theme by entering the following in the terminal:

 	cd path/to/your/checkout/of/bootstrap-kickstart
 	bower install